Royal College of Art, London, MA in Painting.

 University of Central England, Birmingham, B.A.
 (Hons.)
 Fine Art.

-Lismore Castle Arts, County Waterford, Ireland
+Into the Thousand Mirrors, Lismore Castle, County Waterford, Ireland

 There might be someone else inside you, said the Mirror, beside you., Yuka Tsuruno Gallery, Tokyo, Japan